juji-io/datalevin/doc/vector.md

   the `ef` parameter in the paper.
 It controls the search speed/quality tradeoff, similar to the above.
 The default is 64.

-* `:multi?`, whether or not multiple vectors can map to the same `vec-ref`, i.e. whether the same semantic identifier can be associated with multiple vectors.
-  The default is `false`.

 ## Usage

 The vector indexing and search functionalities are available to use in all